inherent-design/fabric/docs/guides/IMPLEMENTATION_PATTERNS.md

-# Implementation Patterns for Concurrent Graph Systems
+# Implementation Patterns for Coordinated Graph Systems

 ## Introduction

-This document provides practical implementation patterns for working with Fabric's concurrent graph-based systems.
+This document provides practical implementation patterns for working with Fabric's coordinated graph-based systems.
 These patterns represent battle-tested approaches that balance correctness, performance, and code clarity.

 ## Node Design Patterns